 At first, as a young and impressionable middle schooler, I was often in doubt of my own worth and capabilities but the strong and encouraging coaches and senior riders helped foster my confidence so that I gradually grew in courage and self awareness.
-In fact I think NICA and similar scholastic mountain bike leagues are and will continue to be super mentoring organizations for personal growth and leadership potential for all kids.
+In fact I think scholastic mountain bike leagues like the Georgia League and NICA are and will continue to be super mentoring organizations for personal growth and leadership potential for all kids.

 Time and time again, my coaches have given me the opportunity to push myself and develop both my mountain bike and leadership skills.
 This gentle push to get me out of my comfort zone has resulted in my becoming self-assured and able to make faster decisions.
 For example, when riding a trail, I can now confidently and quickly evaluate the safest and fastest route to take.
 The beauty of this is that I get to see immediate results of my thought process and whether or not my decision was the best one.
 This has translated to my everyday challenges because I now tend to look at issues with more of an analytical perspective rather than acting impulsively.